andrewwindfall/flaw.less/README.md

 + Great for Loops!
 ```

 Make use of dynamic column ordering.
 In the example below, on a desktop screen size a call to action button is on the right side.
-However normally on mobile this column would sink to the botom below possibly paragraphs of content.
+However normally on mobile this column would sink to the bottom below possibly paragraphs of content.
 With the class "mobile-first" the column holding a CTA will rise and sit below the header image.
 Be sure to declare mobile-second on the other column.

 ```html
 <div class="header-img"></div>